 Lastly, wearing retainers routinely can help boost your confidence because it ensures that your teeth never move out of their new position and will remain straight and beautiful.

-One of the questions that people ask us a million times is: ”Do nighttime retainers affect straightening the teeth like other orthodontic tools?”
+One of the questions that people ask us a million times is: ”Do retainers straighten teeth?”

 The short response is no. The retainers can only keep your teeth in place and prevent them from shifting back.
 They cannot apply the required force to the teeth to change their position.